circleci/circleci-docs/jekyll/_cci2/faq.md

 No, CircleCI 2.0 does not infer anything from your project.

 This means that no commands are run automatically.
-Don’t assume that a particular library/package is available unless it is bundled with the Docker image you are using.
+Don’t assume that a particular library/package is available unless it is bundled with the Docker image you are using!

 ## Can I use CircleCI 2.0 without creating base images?